AcademySoftwareFoundation/MaterialX/resources/Geometry/README.md

 ## Cube

-`cube.obj` is a 1 cm cube.
+`cube.obj` is a unit cube centered at the origin.
 It's used for UDIM examples and tests.
 Its 6 faces are mapped to separate UDIM tiles across 1001-1003 and 1011-1013.
 It was added in 2025 from PR [#2113](https://github.com/AcademySoftwareFoundation/MaterialX/pull/2113) as part of a UDIM example and Graph Editor update.
+The corresponding UDIM test material is [`udim.mtlx`](../Materials/TestSuite/stdlib/texture/udim.mtlx).

 ## Shader Ball

 `shaderball.glb` is the default geometry used by the MaterialX Viewer and Graph Editor for previewing materials.
 The Shader Ball was added in 2019 as `shaderball.obj`, as part of the merge of Autodesk's ShaderX extensions from PR [#187](https://github.com/AcademySoftwareFoundation/MaterialX/pull/187).
 The current `shaderball.glb` was added in 2022 from PR [#709](https://github.com/AcademySoftwareFoundation/MaterialX/pull/709).
+The GLB contains two meshes, `Preview_Mesh` and `Calibration_Mesh`, which can be assigned separate materials by example looks.
+These geometry groups were added to the Shader Ball in 2019 from commit [6633d5da](https://github.com/AcademySoftwareFoundation/MaterialX/commit/6633d5da121d7641bfda36ddda32fecacf015210) as part of the Shader Ball updates for ambient occlusion generation.

 `shaderball_ao.png` is a pre-baked ambient occlusion texture associated with the Shader Ball geometry and used in MaterialXView.
 It was added in 2019 from commit [6633d5da](https://github.com/AcademySoftwareFoundation/MaterialX/commit/6633d5da121d7641bfda36ddda32fecacf015210), and the Shader Ball mesh was modified for ambient occlusion generation with contributions from Ben Nadler at Lucasfilm.